This role requires candidates to have a track record of successfully managing people and running large complex projects.

 Briefly name the School, College and University attended, along with the dates, subjects studied and grades you achieved.
 Also include anything that you feel could be of interest to the Hiring Manager, such as relevant certificates, or intellectual areas of excellence.

 Your aim is to show that you are a well educated applicant who has the discipline and intellect needed to learn and gain knowledge.
+Do this by mentioning training courses you’ve completed and certifications you’ve gained such as Project Management Professional (PMP), PRINCE2, Certified Associate in Project Management (CAPM), and PMI Agile Certified Practitioner (PMI-ACP) etc.

 Example of how to layout you academic qualifications;